georgepatterson2002/csun-mbb-analysis/README.md

 ## (Additional) Machine Learning Summary

-The `cbb.csv` dataset includes various statistical features to predict team seed categories: "High," "Medium," or "Low."
+The `cbb.csv` dataset includes various statistical features which I have used to predict team seed (placement within conference for the season).
+Seeds have been grouped into categories: "High," "Medium," or "Low."
 The project demonstrates data preprocessing, feature engineering, and the application of two machine learning models for classification.

 Models Implemented: